-- grated orange zest grated ginger, almond extract, vanilla extract, etc
+- grated orange zest or grated ginger, almond extract, vanilla extract, etc; optional

 - 3 cups glutinous rice flour I use Koda brand sweet rice flour

 Dissolve the sugar and salt in boiling water.
-Add any flavorings you want, and mix until combined.
+Add the coconut milk and any flavorings you want, and mix until combined.
 Then add the rice flour and mix well into a paste.
 You're looking for something close to really thick peanut butter (think an un-stirred jar of natural peanut butter) or slightly wet cookie dough, so add more water as you see fit to reach this consistency.

 Transfer the paste into a well-greased (I like using cooking spray, especially if you're trying to use a decorative pan) 10” round cake pan, smoothing as best as you can (it’s okay if it’s still lumpy on top).

 Steam over medium-high heat until a chopstick inserted in the middle comes out clean.
 The cook time depends on what kind of steamer you're using; I've had the cake be done in 30 minutes when using a storebought steamer, and 2-2.5 hours using a DIY steamer.